fogus/spiel/pyramidenspiel/montauk/README.markdown

  - Score 22 points if you end the round with both solid-color trees in the center square of the same colored regions
  - Score 42 points if you scored in every way possible during the round
  - Score -20 points if you did not win a trick in the round
+ - Score -15 points for each black pyramid gained in the round

 Penalties
 ---------

-Based on certain circumstances in the game, players may receive black pyramids in their vaults.
+Based on certain circumstances in the game, players may receive black pyramids as penalties.
 The two circumstances are as follows.

-### Inability to bear off
+### No pyramids in the same colored region

-If a player wins a trick and cannot bear off any of their pyramids then they will receive a black pyramid as a penalty instead.
+If a player wins a trick and does not have any of their pyramids in a same-colored region after moving then they will receive a black pyramid as a penalty.
 However, they will still lead the next trick.

-### Failure to win tricks when behind
+### Failure to

-If one player is able to fill the three slots in their vault then the player is under pressure to do the same.
-Indeed, once a player fills their vault then the other player must win the remaining tricks.
-If they're unable to do so then they will receive a black pyramid each time that that fail to win a trick.
+If one player is able to build trees on the center of both of their regions then the other player becomes under pressure.
+Once structures are built on the center squares of both regions then the other player will receive a black pyramid each time that they do not win a trick thereafter.

 Design notes
 ============

-Montauk is an adaptation of the wonderful game Marrakesh by Prince Joli Quentin Kansil to the Icehouse game system.
+Montauk is an adaptation of the wonderful game Marrakesh by Prince Joli Quentin Kansil to the Icehouse and Martina Coasters game systems.

 *Montauk* is &copy;2015, Michael Fogus